October 23, 2025

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

-Onshape is a browser-based computer-aided design (CAD) platform that replaces the old-school, clunky software model with a fully cloud-powered experience.
-Unlike traditional CAD programs that require hefty installations and constant file management, Onshape runs entirely in a web browser, meaning users could access their projects from literally anywhere—including their phone (which feels weird but works surprisingly well, according to G2 reviews).
+Onshape is a browser-based computer-aided design (CAD) platform that replaces traditional, clunky software models with a fully cloud-powered experience.
+Unlike traditional CAD programs that require hefty installations and constant file management, Onshape runs entirely in a web browser, meaning users can access their projects from literally anywhere, including their phone (which may feel unusual but works surprisingly well, according to G2 reviews).

 G2 reviewers exploring Onshape for 3D printing workflows often note that its parametric modeling system is built for precision.
 Unlike mesh-based design tools like Tinkercad or Blender, Onshape relies heavily on defined constraints and exact measurements.
-This makes it incredibly powerful for engineers and professionals—but it can feel less intuitive for casual users or those used to freeform modeling.
+This makes it incredibly powerful for engineers and professionals, but it can feel less intuitive for casual users or those accustomed to freeform modeling.
 While many appreciate the control it offers, there’s a learning curve if you're coming from a more visual or flexible design environment.

 Real-time collaboration is one of the most frequently praised features in G2 reviews of Onshape.
 Users highlight how changes made to a design are reflected instantly across devices, making it an ideal platform for team-based design work.
-The built-in version control also gets strong feedback, allowing users to easily revert to earlier iterations without managing multiple file versions manually.
+The built-in version control also receives strong feedback, allowing users to easily revert to earlier iterations without manually managing multiple file versions.

-“Onshape CAD tool is web based tool so that it can be accessed from Mobile platform too.
-Onshape has good tutorials to help the new learners.
+“Onshape CAD tool is a web-based tool, so that it can be accessed from a Mobile platform too.
+Onshape has good tutorials to help new learners.
 Customer support is also very nice.
 DXF, STP, IGS, etc., and well-known 3D platform models can also be easily integrated.
-In assembly, we can arrest apart with a single fastened mate.
+In assembly, we can assemble apart with a single fastened mate.
 It is a good implementation in CAD tools.
 "S" shortcut is good for frequent use of feature selection.”

 - Onshape Review, Senthil N.

 “The main downside is the speed of Onshape.
-Since it is in the cloud, the performance is not as snappy as that of a local CAD system like Solidworks.
+Since it is in the cloud, its performance is not as snappy as that of a local CAD system, such as SolidWorks.
 This is mainly seen in assemblies.
 The second downside is part of its feature: Documents.
-Documents can get bogged down very quickly with part studios and assemblies and derived parts.”
+Documents can get bogged down very quickly with part studios, assemblies, and derived parts.”

 - Onshape Review, Sebastian S.

-Check out the latest 3D printing statistics and trends to see how the technology is being used across industries, from medical breakthroughs to large-scale production.
+Explore the latest 3D printing statistics and trends to discover how the technology is being applied across various industries, from medical breakthroughs to large-scale production.

 Autodesk Fusion is one of the most widely used CAD tools in engineering, product design, and manufacturing, but I wanted to see how well it works specifically for 3D printing.
-Since it’s a hybrid of parametric, direct, and sculpting modeling, it offers more flexibility than software that only focuses on structured, mechanical design.
+Since it combines parametric, direct, and sculpting modeling, it offers more flexibility than software that focuses solely on structured, mechanical design.
 Unlike simpler programs, it also has simulation, stress testing, and assembly tools, making it useful for designing functional parts rather than just decorative prints.

-One feature that gets attention in G2 reviews is Autodesk Fusion's built-in slicer—something not commonly found in CAD platforms.
-Integrated within the Manufacturing workspace, it allows users to generate G-code directly inside the software without needing to export files to a separate slicer.
+One feature that receives attention in G2 reviews is Autodesk Fusion's built-in slicer — a feature not commonly found in CAD platforms.
+Integrated within the Manufacturing workspace, it enables users to generate G-code directly within the software, eliminating the need to export files to a separate slicer.
 Reviewers say this works well for basic prints, but also note that it lacks the advanced controls and fine-tuning options found in dedicated 3D printing tools.
-It's convenient, but may fall short for users who need more granular print settings.
+It's convenient, but it may fall short for users who need more granular print settings.

 For example, while you can set infill patterns and layer heights, it doesn’t have as many advanced support generation options.
 If you’re working on prints that require intricate support structures or highly optimized slicing strategies, you’ll probably still want to use a dedicated slicer.

 G2 reviewers often highlight Autodesk Fusion’s mesh repair tools as a helpful feature for 3D printing workflows.
-For users dealing with non-manifold geometry, holes, or broken STLs, the built-in repair tool has been noted for catching common issues and offering automatic fixes—reducing the need for third-party tools like Netfabb.
-While some complex files still require manual cleanup, many users say Fusion’s repair process is efficient enough to get files print-ready in tools like Cura without much extra effort.
+For users dealing with non-manifold geometry, holes, or broken STL files, the built-in repair tool has been noted for catching common issues and offering automatic fixes, reducing the need for third-party tools like Netfabb.
+While some complex files still require manual cleanup, many users say Fusion’s repair process is efficient enough to make files print-ready in tools like Cura with minimal extra effort.

 Another standout is the ability to switch between parametric and freeform modeling.
 Reviews frequently mention how this flexibility supports both precise engineering parts and more organic, sculpted shapes.
-Being able to jump between structured modeling and intuitive sculpting gives users more creative control compared to platforms that lock them into a single workflow.
+Being able to switch between structured modeling and intuitive sculpting gives users more creative control compared to platforms that restrict them to a single workflow.

 “The amount of features available.
 My favorite feature is the sketch function.
 It works flawlessly when going from sketch to design.
-Also, the ability to import a canvas and calibrate it to almost perfect accuracy is awesome.
+Additionally, the ability to import a canvas and calibrate it to nearly perfect accuracy is impressive.
 I can recreate multiple objects for 3d printing and change the design to what I need.”

 - Autodesk Fusion Review, Aaron H.